mezcel/rosary.net/README.md

 Notice!
 This is not a Git Project, enclosed are just coppies of my code

+# Version 3: jQuery Rosary
+### just a basic rosary

-# Windows.NET Community Rosary Prayer Group
+# Version 2: Windows.NET Community Rosary Prayer Group
 ### (App Development Example)

 This app was developed using Visual Studio with the MySql Connector ADO.NET Plugin